 Ordinarily we will respond to your request for an accounting list within 60 days.
 If we need additional time to prepare the accounting list you have requested, we will notify you in writing about the reason for the delay and the date when you can expect to receive the accounting list.
 In rare cases, we may have to delay providing you with the accounting list without notifying you because a law enforcement official or government agency has asked us to do so.

-Right to Request Additional Privacy Protections.You have the right to request that we further restrict the way we use and disclose your personal health information to treat your condition, collect payment for that treatment, or run our agency’s normal business operations.
+You have the right to request that we further restrict the way we use and disclose your health information to treat your condition, collect payment for that treatment, or run our agency’s normal business operations.
 You may also request that we limit how we disclose information about you to family or friends involved in your care.
 For example, you could request that we not disclose information about a surgery you had.
-You have the right to restrict the disclosure of personal health information if you have paid out of pocket for the services related to that information.
-To request restrictions, please write to the Privacy Officer.
+To request restrictions, please write to Melinda Walsh, Corporate Compliance Officer 84 Patrick Lane Suite 130 Poughkeepsie, N.Y.
+12603.
 Your request should include (1) what information you want to limit; (2) whether you want to limit how we use the information, how we share it with others, or both; and (3) to whom you want the limits to apply.

-Right to Request Confidential Communications.You have the right to request that we communicate with you about your medical matters in more confidential way by requesting that we communicated with you by alternative means or at alternative locations.
-For example, you may ask that we contact you by fax instead of by mail, or at work instead of home.
-To request more confidential communications, please do so in writing to the Privacy Officer.
+5. Right to Request Confidential Communications You have the right to request that we communicate with you about your medical matters in a more confidential way by requesting that we communicated with you by alternative means or at alternative locations.
+For example, you may ask that we contact you by fax instead of by mail, or at work instead of at home.
+To request more confidential communications, please write to Melinda Walsh, Corporate Compliance Officer 84 Patrick Lane Suite 130 Poughkeepsie, N.Y.
+12603.
 We will not ask you the reason for your request, and we will try to accommodate all reasonable requests.
 Please specify in your request how or where you wish to be contacted, and how payment for your health care will be handled if we communicate with you through this alternative method or location.